Frost-Phoenix/nixos-config/README.md

 4. Copy the wallpapers

    Then the wallpapers will be copied into ```~/Pictures/wallpapers/others``` which is the folder in which the ```wallpaper-picker.sh``` script will be looking for them.

-   > Sometime the copy doesn't work and you will need to copy them yourself.

 5. Get the hardware configuration